ilios/mesh-parser/README.md

 Input parameters:

-* mesh-descriptor-file ... location of the MeSHf descriptor XML file
+* mesh-descriptor-file ... location of the MeSH descriptor XML file
 * sql-output-file      ... location where the new SQL file should be written

 ## Caveats